-So, going to the movies in Prague can either be a real local experience or something more similar to a shopping center.
+Going to the movies in Prague can either be a real local experience or something more similar to a shopping center.
 Regardless, Prague cinemas are always showing a film worth seeing.
 And, prices might surprise you.

 You can pick up a free movie guide in a variety of cafes and theaters (but usually in Czech).
-Or, pick up a copy of the Prague Post newspaper for reviews and show times.
-The best cinema listings can be found here.

 Here are a few cinema listings for Prague that we think you might appreciate.
 It's a mix of new spots (shopping mall) and local art-house cinemas.